"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 Two transformations in JD Vance's adult life reveal more about what drives him than anything on his resume.

 The first is religious.
 After his grandmother's death, Vance read Christopher Hitchens and Sam Harris and called himself an atheist.
-Then, during law school, he began reading Catholic moral philosophers, inspired in part by Thiel, who introduced him to Rene Girard's ideas and to conversations with conservative Dominican friars.
+Then, during law school, he began reading Catholic moral philosophers — following Girard deeper, adding conversations with conservative Dominican friars.
 In August 2019, he was baptized Catholic.

 The reason he gave is telling.
 He was drawn to Catholicism for "its rules and relative stability over centuries."
 He said: "I felt like the modern world was constantly in flux."
 After a childhood of chaos and a young adulthood of constant reinvention, he chose the oldest, most structured branch of Western Christianity, the one with the most clearly defined hierarchy and the least tolerance for ambiguity.
 It was, in part, an admission that willpower and performance weren't enough.
 That the performance needed something real underneath it.

 Then Peter Thiel brought him to Mar-a-Lago in February 2021.
-According to NBC, the meeting began with "ten minutes of President Trump busting JD's chops" about his past criticism.
-Tucker Carlson, Donald Trump Jr., and Elon Musk ran what Axios called a "secret lobbying campaign" for Vance.
-Carlson's argument: he was the only top contender who "doesn't secretly hate Trump, as all the rest of them do."
+The meeting began, per NBC, with "ten minutes of President Trump busting JD's chops" about his past criticism.
+Tucker Carlson, Donald Trump Jr., and Elon Musk ran what Axios called a "secret lobbying campaign" for him.
+Carlson's argument: Vance was the only top contender who "doesn't secretly hate Trump, as all the rest of them do."

-His Yale classmate Sofia Nelson, a close friend for a decade, released emails spanning 2014 to 2017 that showed a different JD entirely.
+His Yale classmate Sofia Nelson, a close friend for a decade, released emails from 2014 to 2017 that showed a different JD entirely.
 He'd attended San Francisco Pride in 2015 and written it was "nice to see a lot of happy people."
-He'd been at Nelson's bedside with homemade baked goods after Nelson's gender-transition surgery.
-These weren't calculated public positions.
-They were private gestures from a person who clearly meant them at the time.
+He'd been at Nelson's bedside after Nelson's gender-transition surgery.
+Those weren't public positions; they were private gestures from a person who meant them at the time.

 Nelson's assessment: "What I see is a chameleon, someone who is able to change their positions and their values depending on what will amass them political power and wealth."